reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 nav_order: 2
 ---

-**We welcome contributions that advance the scientific foundations of reasoning in language models**, via
+**We welcome contributions that advance the scientific foundations of reasoning in language models** via
-- Deeper understanding through rigorous experimentation and analysis (including negative results)
+- Rich insights driven by rigorous experimentation and analyses (including negative results)
 - Well-tested frameworks and interpretable testbeds that capture core challenges and capabilities
 - Principled algorithmic interventions supported by systematic evaluation